- Crew & Services Directory

 Most locations require insurance for filming.
 Some schools provide insurance coverage and some do not.
 If your school does not, you may be required to procure coverage.

-Municipalities may charge for certain services such as permits, police, ITC, parking, etc. Please contact the appropriate municipality for direct answers.
+Municipalities may charge for certain services such as permits, police, intermittent traffic control (ITC), parking, etc. Please contact the appropriate municipality for direct answers.

 Your permit may require you to provide notification to the residence and businesses near the location.
-This must be completed at least 2 business days before the shoot.
+This must be completed at least 2 business days before the scheduled shoot day(s).
 All notification letters should be uploaded using THIS FORM.
 For an example of a notification letter, please click HERE.
 Failure to notify as described in the permit is a violation.